glat/MultiLinter/README.md

 #### Notes on formatters

 MultiLinter needs to format a file within the editor, so formatters must support stdin/stdout to be formatted.
 Integrated formatters are Prettier and Beautify.
-They supports stdin/stdout.
+They support stdin/stdout.

 #### Advanced
 You can modify behaviour of MultiLinter, enable or disable preconfigured linters or add new ones by changing its json configuration.